Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 with $l>k$ and $z^{[l-1]}$ the output of the previous layer, as well as

-are required.
-The derivatives $\bm{z}^{[l]}$ are the same for all parameters. \end{itemize} The calculation of the Jacobi matrix thus has to be performed only once for every update.
-In contrast to the evaluation of the network itself, which is propagating forward, (output of layer $n$ is input to layer $n+1$), we find that a change in the Output propagates backwards though the network.
-Hence the name\footnote{Backpropagation is actually a special case of a set of techniques known as \emph{automatic differentiation} (AD).
+are required. \end{itemize} The calculation of the Jacobi matrix thus has to be performed only once for every update.
+In contrast to the evaluation of the network itself, which is propagating forward, (output of layer $k$ is input to layer $k+1$), we find that a change in the Output propagates backwards through the network, hence the name\footnote{Backpropagation is actually a special case of a set of techniques known as \emph{automatic differentiation} (AD).
 AD makes use of the fact that any computer program can be composed of elementary operations (addition, subtraction, multiplication, division) and elementary functions ($\sin, \exp, \dots$).
 By repeated application of the chain rule, derivatives of arbitrary order can be computed automatically.}.

 The full algorithm looks then as follows: \begin{algbox}[Backpropagation]{alg: Backpropagation}

 \end{algbox}